-Mixed Signals From Trump On Deportation Protections Has Undocumented Immigrants Anxious
+Mixed Signals From Trump On Deportation Protections Have Undocumented Immigrants Anxious

 Colotl, who returned to her job as a paralegal this week, said USCIS needs to be more transparent and clear about how it processes DACA applications.

 “People are definitely concerned and alarmed as to what can happen, but we can’t let fear intimidate us,” Colotl said.
-“As DREAMers we grew up in this country and this is the only place we call come.
+“As DREAMers we grew up in this country and this is the only place we call home.
 We don’t want anything else but to contribute to our country.”

 ICE Chief Says Undocumented Immigrants "Should Be Worried" And Looking Over Their Shoulder